doitintl/amazon-q-business-workshop/q-app/README.md

 Then, click **Create**.
 ![qapp-4](./img/qapp-4.png)

-5. After complete, you can use **Deployed URL** to access Amazon Q Business application
+5. After complete, you can use **Deployed URL** to access Amazon Q Business application.

 ![qapp-5](./img/qapp-5.png)